 Term Expiration: February 27, 2021

-Lisa L. Cotten, Commissioner
+Lisa L. Cotten, Secretary

 Lisa Long Cotten is a member of the Mike Kelly Law Group in downtown Columbia, South Carolina, where her practice areas include Social Security Disability, Workers’ Compensation and Personal Injury.
 Lisa is a native of Eastover, South Carolina.
 She attended Webber Elementary School and graduated from Lower Richland High School in 1991.
 Lisa attended the University of South Carolina graduating with a Bachelor of Arts Degree in Political Science (Magna Cum Laude) in 1995.
 She went on to earn a Juris Doctorate from the University of South Carolina’s School of Law in 1998.
 Lisa was admitted to practice law in the State of South Carolina that same year.